What is Freemasonry?

 The principles in this system of morality will be more or less familiar to almost all men of good character, but they are presented in a different form from those they have known in the past, through symbols and allegory.
 It is primarily through this symbolism that this system has achieved its high degree of universality.
 There are Masons to be found in almost every country in the world, and regardless of their mother language, they all understand the same principles.

 Freemasonry was founded upon principles of tolerance, freedom, and free-thinking.
-No man has the right to dictate to another what he must believe about his religion or his politics.
-Freemasonry is open to a wide variety of men, from many different backgrounds.
+No man is entitled to dictate to another what he must believe about his religion or his politics.
+Freemasonry is open to a wide variety of men, from many backgrounds.
 How one chooses to practice his religion is his own business.

 Q: Who are the Masons?